weswesley/sentry/README.md

         }
     }

-Once the developer has completed loading Sentry with the user roles, the developer no longer needs to perform this step.
+Once the developer has completed loading Sentry with the user roles it is not necessary to perform this step again.

 Validation is simple.
 The developer can perform this anywhere, but the most common use-case is probably in a Controller's Action.